dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 ###### Transactions
 It’s easy to work with transaction in JDBC.
 By default `autoCommit` is true, so after each `executeUpdate` we flush data to db.
-But we can set it to false, and in the end, call `conn.commit` (will throw SQLException if autoCommit=true) or `conn.setAutoCommit(true);`
-(this will commit everything as side-effect, if autoCommit=true no exception is thrown).
+But we can set it to false, and in the end, call `conn.commit` (will throw SQLException if autoCommit=true) or `conn.setAutoCommit(true);` (this will commit everything as side effect, if autoCommit=true no exception is thrown).
 This will ensure that only after all code executed successfully data would be flushed into db.
 As you see in the third query we make a mistake (ids=3 instead of id=3), so all 3 updates won’t be executed against db.
 ```java
 import java.sql.Connection;
 import java.sql.DriverManager;